utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

     You can add your phone number and receive a call or text message to verify your identity． There are three types of phones that can be added- "Phone", "Alternate phone", and "Office phone".
     You may add one phone number of each type
-    (i.e. a total of three phone numbers can be added as your authentication method).
+    (i.e. a total of three phone numbers can be added as your verification method).
     The description of each phone type is as follows:
     - **Phone**：This is your main phone, such as your mobile phone.
 You can verify your identity either by receiving an SMS message or phone call.
-If you added your phone number as your first authentication method, it should be automatically become "Phone".
+If you added your phone number as your first verification method, it should be automatically become "Phone".
     - **"Alternate phone"**：This is a backup phone you can add, such as your landline.
 You can only receive phone calls (SMS is not available) to verify your identity using this phone.
     - **Office phone**：This is another backup phone you can add, such as your company (university) phone.
 You can only receive phone calls (SMS is not available) to verify your identity